InsaLan/confinebot-mettaton/docs/specs.md

 The user should be able to identify any of the individual instances of the server running using an identifier provided at spawn

+### INFO_4_GAME_LOGS

+The user shall be able to read the logs of the game server if or when requested.

 ## Server shutdown

 ### SHUTDOWN_1_ANY_TIME